JerryChenZeyun/aws-health-api-organization-view/README.md

 2. Go to the follow link to delete the S3 bucket that you created for this lab use:
 'https://s3.console.aws.amazon.com/s3/home?region=us-east-1'

+3. Canceling Your Amazon QuickSight Subscription and Closing the Account -- Please refer to [Canceling Your Amazon QuickSight Subscription](# Canceling Your Amazon QuickSight Subscription) in appendix section.

 <br />
 <br />
 <br />